 Director of Origin Green, Bord Bia

-Currently the programme collaborates with 55,000 farms and over 300 leading Irish food and drink companies to prove and improve the sustainability of the food they produce to meet the evolving needs of customers and consumers globally.
-It has achieved significant progress over the last nine years and is constantly evolving to offer its members new supports and resources to achieve and expand their sustainability goals.
+Currently, the programme collaborates with over 300 leading Irish food and drink companies to prove and improve the sustainability of the food they produce to meet the evolving needs of customers and consumers globally.
+Our members have achieved significant milestones across the supply chain, and account for 90% of our food and drink exports.
+Manufacturing members have set a total of 2,779 sustainability targets and established 13,600 initiatives between the years 2012 – 2021.